MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-quickstart.md

 ---
-title: Try Azure Video Indexer enabled by Arc
+title: Try Azure AI Video Indexer enabled by Arc
 description: This article walks you through the steps required to enable Video Indexer as an Arc extension on your current infrastructure. ms.topic: quickstart ms.service: azure-video-indexer